brucehq/bruce-docs/content/operators/_index.md

 ---
-title: "Manifest Files"
+title: "The operators"
 weight: 2
 ---

 Manifest files are the core building blocks of cfs.
 They are used to describe the desired state of your infrastructure and define the actions, components, and configurations required for a specific task.
 Manifest files are written in a simple, easy-to-understand language that is both human-readable and machine-parseable.
+Each manifest file will contain one or many operators and their associated variables to drive the operators to accomplish your task.

 ## Structure of a Manifest File